Upstate will award 478 degrees at Commencement May 5

 For many Upstate graduates, the job market is booming.
 For example, students in Upstate’s Physician Assistant program, who end their studies in August, are all but guaranteed a job in their field.

-Sandy Banas, who directs the program, says the increasing demand for physician assistants is fueled by retirements in the medical field, an
+Sandy Banas, who directs the program, says the increasing demand for physician assistants is fueled by retirements in the medical field, an aging population in need for more health care and the Affordable Care Act that has provided more people with access to care.

-Thirty-three of the 35 graduates from last year’s class are employed as physician assistants; nearly one-third are working in the primary care field, which includes family medicine, internal medicine,
+Thirty-three of the 35 graduates from last year’s class are employed as physician assistants; nearly one-third are working in the primary care field, which includes family medicine, internal medicine, pediatrics and obstetrics and gynecology.

 Another in-demand profession is that of cardiovascular perfusionist.
 All 10 students in this year’s graduating class in the College of Health Professions program have job commitments with some commanding salaries of more than 100,000 and some even with sign-on bonuses.
 Perfusionists are operating room specialists who conduct cardiopulmonary bypass.
 That is, they pump and oxygenate the blood of patients whose hearts or lungs are stopped, usually during open heart surgery.